Own What Lasts

 Perhaps that is why the world’s central bank of central bank’s supranational law making body and other domestic regulatory bodies have all been so hard at work.
 Running around the world setting up anti-financial spillover laws to contain the next potential financial crisis, bank runs, bank failures, and all the possible spillover effects that could entail.

 Maybe you think corralitos only happen in ‘3rd world’ nations?

 Many basic once long standing financial statues have been quietly adjusted since 2008.
 Financial lockdown laws and mechanisms to avoid spillover effects are now readied.

 Money market mutual funds ( supposedly almost as safe as bank accounts ) can now legally be shut down.
 Mutual fund redemptions can be suspended, with the principal investment now possible to be paid back at less than par (the amount that was originally invested).
 In other words, during a real market crisis, withdrawing mutual funds may be impossible or at a substantial haircut or loss.
 Once the crisis subsides you still may simply receive back less than each $1 USD of principal invested into the supposedly safe mutual fund.

 And even regular bank accounts and demand deposits are now also vulnerable to recent changes in financial laws.
 Not merely typical bank accounts in the USA, but throughout the G20 nations as a whole.

-The future consequences of all this could be far reaching, perhaps all the way to the base of Exter’s inverted financial pyramid.
+The future consequences of all this could be far reaching, perhaps all the way to the very base of a former Federal Reserve Board of Governors, John Exter’s inverted financial pyramid.

 Such drastic anti-financial spillover laws have been recently put into place for real reasons.
-The global financial system is now more unstable and fragile than what many record nominal prices are perhaps conveying.
+The global financial system is now more unstable and fragile than what recent record nominal price highs are perhaps conveying to the crowd.